Wonderful Life (Black song): Other cover versions

 Macedonian darkwave band Arhangel covered the song in their native language as "Čudesen svet" on their 1993 album Arhangel II.

 Wondere reis (Wonderful Journey), is a 2000 Dutch-language version of the song released in Belgium by a group of celebrity singers for charity under the name "Levenslijn 2000".

 A dance version by TJ Davis reached No. 42 on the UK Singles Chart and No. 13 on the UK Dance Singles Chart in December 2001.

 Swedish band Ace of Base covered the song on their 2002 album Da Capo.

+Belgian and Canadian singer Lara Fabian covered the song on her 2004 album A Wonderful Life.

 In 2007 Italian musician Zucchero released the EP "Wonderful life", which includes his cover version of the song.
 A music video for the version was released on 2009.

-In 2011 the song featured on the Christmas album Funny Looking Angels by Smith & Burrows, a collaboration between Tom Smith (Editors) and Andy Burrows (We Are Scientists and ex-Razorlight).
+In 2011 the song featured on the Christmas album Funny Looking Angels by Smith & Burrows, a collaboration between Tom Smith (Editors) and Andy Burrows (We Are Scientists and Razorlight).

 In 2016 Belgian singer Kate Ryan covered the song and released it as a non-album single.